faunX/pyogamex/README.md

 6. ## Inactive farmer BOT

-If need help to make the features work, let me know and I will be glad to help.
+#### If need help to make the features work, let me know and I will be glad to help.
+#### Right now is only working under Linux because it has some libraries that I haven't found in Windows.